 - Relapse risk: Recovery from SUD is often marked by relapses, which can be especially risky for those with bipolar disorder.
 Relapse can trigger mood episodes, leading to a cycle of worsening symptoms.

-While living with both bipolar and SUD can be incredibly challenging, it is important to remember that recovery is possible.
+While living with both bipolar and SUD can be incredibly difficult, it is important to remember that recovery is possible.
 Here are some strategies that can help individuals navigate these unique challenges:

-- Receive integrated treatment: Seek out treatment programs that specialize in co-occurring disorders.
-Integrated treatment plans that address both bipolar disorder and SUD simultaneously can be highly effective.
+- Receive integrated treatment: Seek out treatment programs that specialize in co-occurring disorders, which can be highly effective.

 - Find a dual support system: Build a strong support system that includes mental health professionals, support groups and loved ones who understand the complexity of your situation.